seanremenyi/Notes_aws_developer/README.md

 Access Control Lists: Define which aws accounts or groups are granted access and the type of access.
 You can attach s3 ACLs to individual objects within a bucket.
 Butcket Policies: S3 bucket policies specify what actions are allowed or denied (e.g allow user Alice to Put but not delete objects in the bucket)

+signed urls/signed cookies used for if wanting to make sure authorized users only have access

+## Serverless
+Serverless allow you to run application code in cloud without having to worry about managing any servers AWS handles the infrastructure management tasks so that you can focus on writing code

+Aws takes care of
+Capacity provisioning
+patching
+auto scaling
+highg availability
+you just focus on writing code

+Gives competitve Advantage
+Speed to market
+By eliminating the over head servers, you can release code quickly and get yyour application to market faster Super Scalable
+You can have a million users on your website and everything will scale automatically Lower Costs
+You never pay for over-provisioning.
+Serverlesss applications are event-driven and you are only charged when your code is executed
+Focus on your application.
+Aws offers a range of serverless technologies which integrates seamlessly.
+Allowing you to focus on building great applications.

+Lambda
+Enables you to run your code as functions withhout provisioning any servers SQS (simple queue service)
+A message queuing service that allows you to decouple and scale your applications SNS (simple notification srvice)
+A messaging service for sending text messages, mobile notifications and emails API Gateway
+Allows you to create, publish and secure APIs at any scale DynamoDB
+Fully managed NoSQL database
+S3
+Object storage and web hosting

+## Lambda

+Serverless Compute
+Run your code in AWS without provisioning any servers Labda takes care of everything required to run your code, including the runtime environment Supported Languages
+Java, Go, PowerShell, Noda.js, C#, Python and Ruby Upload your code to lambda and you are good to go.
+Enterprise Features.
+Auto-scaling and high availability are already baked-in to the Lambda service

+You are charged based on the number of requests, their duration and the amount of memory used by your lambda function
+1. Requests
+first 1 million requests per month are free then $0.20 per month per 1 million requests
+2. Duration
+You are charged in millisecond increments
+The price depends on the amount of memory you allocate to your lambda function
+3. Price per GB-second
+$0.00001667 per GB-second
+a function that uses 512 MB and runs for 100ms  0.5Gbx 0.1 s = 0.05 GB-s, we would be charged $0.0000000083
+first 400,000GBs per month are free

+Event driven architecture
+1. Event driven
+Lambda functions can be automatically triggered by other AWS services or called directly from any web or mobile app
+2. Triggered by events
+These events could be changes made to data in an s3 bucket, or Dynamodb table
+3. Triggered by User Requests.
+You can use API Gateway to configure an HTTP endpoint allowing you to trigger your function at any time using an HTTP request

+AWS services that can invoke Lambda functions. dynamoDB, Kinesis, SQS, Application Load Balancer, Api gateway, Alexa, Cloudfront, S3, SNS, SES, Cloudformation, CloudWatch, CodeComomit, CodePipeline

+Extremely cost effective
+Pay only when your code executes
+Continuous Scaling
+Lambda scales automatically
+Event Driven
+Lambda functions are triggered by an event or action Independent
+Lambda functions are independent.
+Each event will trigger a single function it is Serverless technology know triggers

+## API Gateway
+application programming Interface
+We use APIs to interact with web applications and applications use APIs to communicate with each other API gateway
+1. Ability to publish, maintain and monitor APIs
+API gateway is a service which allows you to publish, maintain, monitor and secure APIs at any scale
+2. A Front Door
+An API is like a front door for applications to access data, business logic, or functionality from your backend services, e.g. applications running on ec@, Lambda
+3. Supported API types
+RESTful APIs are optimized for stateless, serverless workloads Websocket APIs are for real-time, two-way, stateful communication e.g., chat apps

+Restful Apis
+REpresentational State Trnsfer
+Optimized for serverless and web applications Stateless : Nothing is persisted in the application or the API support JSON (a notation language that uses key-value pairs)

+API gateway provides a single endpoint for all client traffic interacting with the bakend of your application

+it allows you to connect to applications running on Lambda, EC2 or elastic beanstalk and services like DynaoDB and Kinesis

+Supports Multiple Endpoints and targets
+Send each API Endpoint to a different target

+Supports multiple versions
+Allows you to maintain multiple versions of your API so you can have different versions for your dev, testing and prod environments

+Serverless :So cost effective and scalable
+Cloudwatch: API Gateway logs API calls, latencies and error rates to CloudWatch
+Throttling: API Gateway helps to manage traffic with throttling so that backend operations can withstand traffic spike and denial of service attacks

+Lambda versions

+When you create a Lambda function, there is only one version: $LATEST When you upload a new version of the code to Lambda, this version will become $LATEST You can create multiple versions of your function code and use aliases to reference the version you want to use as part of the ARN e.g. In a development environment you might want to maintain a few versions of the same function as you develop and test your code
+And alias is like a pointer to a specific version of the function code

+if your application uses an alias, remember to update the ARN that you are using if you want to use the new code

+Use Lambda versioning and aliases to point your applications to a specific version if you don't wnat to use $LATEST If your application uses an alias, instead of $LATEST remember tht it will not automatically use new code when you upload it